LoicGrobol/fasttext-lite/README.md

 [![Build
 status](https://github.com/LoicGrobol/fasttextlt/actions/workflows/ci.yml/badge.svg)](https://github.com/LoicGrobol/fasttext-lite/actions/workflows/ci.yml)

-A pure[^1] Python FastText model reader, to ensure that FastText model stay usable for as long as possible.
+A pure[^1] Python FastText interface, to ensure that FastText model stay usable for as long as possible.

-**This is slower than the original FastText**, for some methods by orders of magnitude.
+- **This is slower than the original FastText**, for some methods by orders of magnitude.
 It's the price to pay for not using Cython or compiled code.
 These methods are also not usually bottlenecks in standard uses of FastText.
+- **Support for training is not planned**, if you want to train new models, I would advise starting a new library from scratch to avoid being stuck in FastText's historical cruft, and take inspiration from [Floret](https://github.com/explosion/floret) instead.
+You can save models using FastText lite, but you'll have to change the weights etc manually.

 FastText has been in maintenance mode for some time, with no indication that it will ever change.
 In the absence of further releases, it will stay stuck in increasingly obsolete Python versions and get